NithyaKuchadi/Graduate-School-Recommender-System/README.md

 Data is scraped from edulix.com.
 The required data is extracted from the HTML by using the python library ‘BeautifulSoup’.

 Data Pre-processing Steps:
-1. Missing values are replaced with 0
+1. GRE Quant and Verbal scores are cleansed since they contained the scores of both old and new versions of the examination.
+The old scores are converted to new scores.
-2. Old GRE Quant and Verbal Scores are converted to New Scores.
+2. All the GPA scores were uniformly scaled to 4 point scale.
-3. GPA is normalized
+3.The empty fields are replaced with the average value.

 Implemented 2 models.